Making research data discoverable and reusable

 The Project

-The metadata exchange platform, in short MEx, is the first joint public health project from the long-term collaboration between Data4Life and the Robert Koch Institute (RKI), and is also one of the numerous measures to implement the German government's open data strategy.
+The metadata exchange platform, in short MEx, is a joint public health project from the collaboration between Data4Life and the Robert Koch Institute (RKI), and is also one of the numerous measures to implement the German government's open data strategy.
 The transparency created by MEx lays the foundation for continuing to fully exploit the full potential of the steadily growing data pool, simplifying secondary research and promoting developments in the field of artificial intelligence.